Michael Chong: 38th Parliament

+Cabinet minister (2006)

 39th Parliament: Minister of Intergovernmental Affairs and Sport

 Chong was re-elected in the 2006 federal election.
 In February 2006, he was appointed to the cabinet in Stephen Harper's government as Minister of Intergovernmental Affairs, President of the Queen's Privy Council for Canada, and Minister of Sport.
 He was the second Chinese-Canadian cabinet minister in Canadian history, after Raymond Chan.

 In the buildup to the 2006 federal budget, Chong met with various provincial representatives to discuss ways of approaching Canada's equalization formula between the federal government and the provinces.
 Prior to the budget's release, he described the existing system as "a mess".
 Some politicians in Ontario expressed concern that the deal would be unduly favourable to Quebec and unfavourable to their province.
-Later in the year, Harper government indicated that it would automatically transfer future surpluses to the provinces.

-In September 2006, the Canadian media reported that the Harper government was considering a plan to transfer $3 billion to the provinces each year.
+Later in the year, Harper government indicated that it would automatically transfer future surpluses to the provinces.In September 2006, the Canadian media reported that the Harper government was considering a plan to transfer $3 billion to the provinces each year.
 Every province except Newfoundland and Labrador would gain revenue, with Quebec gaining the most at $1.1 billion.

 In early 2006, Chong said that his government would fulfill an election pledge to devote 1% of federal health spending (about $350 million) to health promotion and amateur sports.
 He represented the Harper government as a representative at the 2006 Commonwealth Games in Melbourne, Australia.
 This funding did not appear in the 2006 budget, although the Harper government introduced an annual sports tax credit of $80 per child.

 In June 2006, Chong indicated that the federal government would not provide federal funding to the "Out Games", a gay-and-lesbian themed athletic competition held in Montreal, Quebec.
 The following month, Chong provided $395,000 to Canada's Sports Hall of Fame, to make its collection accessible online.
 He has also discussed the possibility of restarting Canada's ParticipACTION program, which encourages ordinary citizens to become more involved in sports and athletic events.
 The program was restarted in February 2007, after Chong resigned from cabinet.

 Chong pledged $3.5 million to the 2008 North American Indigenous Games in early November 2006.
 Later in the same month, he announced the creation of Podium Canada to consolidate Canada's medal strategies for the Summer and Winter Olympics.

 Chong unexpectedly resigned from cabinet on November 27, 2006, to express his opposition to a motion before the House of Commons, put forward by Prime Minister Harper, which recognized "the Québécois as a nation within a united Canada".
 Chong said that the motion was akin to ethnic nationalism, which he opposes.
 During the press conference he held to announce his decision, he said "I believe in one nation, undivided, called Canada".